not-na/roum-docs/protospec/packets/packet_match_synchronise_time.rst

 Purpose
 -------

-This packet is intended to synchronise the inferior clientside :term:`game ticks` to the superior serverside game ticks.
+This packet is intended to synchronise the inferior clientside :term:`game ticks <game tick>` to the superior serverside game ticks.
 This synchronisation occurs each second (60 game ticks) and is sent to all players.

 Structure